- Focus and Scope

 The SEAM Review Process

 Manuscripts judged to be of potential interest to our readership are sent for formal review.
-Typically two experts review each paper; however they may be subjected to more advanced scrutiny if more specialized advice is needed in regards to statistics or techniques.
+Typically two experts review each paper; however they may be subject to more advanced scrutiny if more specialized advice is needed in regards to statistics or techniques.

 Based on the reviewers' comments, the editors will then accept or reject the papers with the following conditions: